A Low-rank Approximation for MDPs via Moment Coupling: Sister-chain construction via aggregation

-Because of this general impossibility it seems natural to prioritize the first order match.
-The PDE view is informative here: errors in matching $\mu$ should translate into approximation error that are proportional to the first derivative of $\hV$, whereas errors in the matching of $\sigma^2$ would only be multiplied by the second derivative.
+Given the general impossibility of matching both moments, we prioritize the matching of the first moment.
+The intuition of Tayloring, as reflected in \eqref{eq:tayloring}, is informative: errors in matching $\mu$ should translate into approximation error that are proportional to the first derivative of $V$, whereas errors in the matching of $\sigma^2$ would only be multiplied by the second derivative.
 We will insist then on matching the first moment exactly while controlling the second moment mismatch.